dwnlglendale/dwnlglendale/README.md

 #### Software Engineer

 I'm Glenn from Ghana, currently a Fullstack developer using ASP.Net Core.
 I am currently on a 6-month roadmap to learning React framework as well.
 Be sure to follow my journey as I will be very active with this adventure!
-You can check my "Twitter" or X account lol at https://twitter.com/dwnlglendale

 Skills: C# / ASP.Net Core / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.